-First, the material is selected for preparation of bricks, afterwards all the properties of material are get studied.
-Next, material is collected from different sources of their generation.
-And detailed study of material and its properties is carried out.
-Third, proportion of plastic and sand is defined by analyzing its properties.
-Fourth, Mould were prepared for casting of bricks, And Material is prepared for casting of bricks as per proportion and as per defined method of mixing.
-Next, Different tests were taken for sand bricks.
+First, the material is selected for preparation of bricks, afterwards all the properties of material are get studied.Next, material is collected from different sources of their generation.
+And detailed study of material and its properties is carried out.Third, proportion of plastic and sand is defined by analyzing its properties.
+Fourth, Mould were prepared for casting of bricks as per defined proportion and as per defined method of mixing.
+Next, Different tests were identified for testing of bricks and bricks are tested for different kind of tests.
 And results get compared with test results of conventional bricks.
 Finally, results get analyzed.